james2doyle/lua-isometric-tools/README.md

 - `Vector` - a vector class for handling grid-based coordinates
 - `Tile` - a tile class for handling tile drawing, events, and textures
+- `TileMap` - a tile map class for handling movement, calculating paths, and selecting, replacing, or finding tiles
-- `Map` - class for managing tiles, calculating dijkstra paths, and handling movement
+- `Map (deprecated)` - class for managing tiles, calculating dijkstra paths, and handling movement

 ### Example